thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 - How to read a nametag, or otherwise determine the competitor's competing, judging, scrambling, and/or running groups.
 - What to do when the competitor's group is called.
-- How to compete.
+- How to compete:
   - Telling the judge they are ready.
   - Inspection time, including penalties.
-  - How to start the timer properly.
+  - How to start the timer properly:
     - Hand position, particularly using fingers to start the timer.
     - Waiting for the green light on the timer.
-  - How to stop the timer properly.
+  - How to stop the timer properly:
     - Flat hands; no "karate chops".
   - How to sign for attempts.
     - Check that the time matches the timer and is written legibly.
 Times which are not written legibly will be interpreted in the worst way possible.
 Competitors can ask their judge to re-write times if they are not easily readable.
   - How to call over a Delegate.
-- How to judge.
+- How to judge:
   - Asking the competitor if they are ready and waiting for the competitor's ready signal.
   - Judging inspection, including lifting the cube cover, operating the stopwatch, and making callouts.
     - Emphasize that only "8 seconds" and "12 seconds" are called out, not 15 or 17 seconds.
-    - Stopping the stopwatch when the competitor starts their solve, so that the actual time of the inspection is measured.
+    - Emphasize that they should only stop the stopwatch when the competitor starts their solve so that the actual time of the inspection is measured.
   - What to look for when the competitor starts their solve, including:
-    - Timer start hand position
+    - Timer start hand position.
-    - Whether the competitor is touching the puzzle
+    - Whether the competitor is touching the puzzle.
-  - How to judge during the solve.
+  - How to judge during the solve:
     - Pay attention.
 Don't cube, use your phone, or engage in conversation.
     - Don't distract the competitor during the solve.
 Sit still and be quiet.
     - Watch the competitor for any regulation violations.
-    - Pay close attention to how the competitor stops their timer, and make sure they are using their hands with palms flat and facing down.
+    - Pay close attention to how the competitor stops their timer and make sure they are using their hands with palms flat and facing down.
   - Finishing the solve.
     - The first step is to evaluate whether the cube is solved.
       - Do not touch the puzzle, use only your eyes.
     - How to evaluate the cube for +2s:
-      - Explain that a single turn (e.g. U or U') is a +2 on an NxNxN puzzle
+      - Explain that a single turn (e.g. U or U') is a +2 on an NxNxN puzzle.
-      - Explain that a "double move" (e.g. U2 or R2) is also a +2, and not considered two separate moves
+      - Explain that a "double move" (e.g. U2 or R2) is also a +2, and not considered two separate moves.
-      - Explain that a slice move (e.g. M or M2) is considered as two outer moves, and is thus a DNF
+      - Explain that a slice move (e.g. M or M2) is considered two outer moves, and is thus a DNF.
-      - Tell them that if the cube is close to the limit for a +2 penalty (e.g. 45 degrees on NxNxN puzzles), and the judge cannot determine the final state, they should call over a Delegate to make the final decision
+      - Tell them that if the cube is close to the limit for a +2 penalty (e.g. 45 degrees on NxNxN puzzles), and the judge cannot determine the final state, they should call over a Delegate to make the final decision.
     - Explain that a corner twist is a DNF.
     - Explain how missing pieces affect the solved state.
       - The complexity of regulation 5b5 can make this difficult for competitors to understand.
 Emphasize that judges can call over a Delegate if they are not certain about how to rule certain missing pieces.
     - How to write the final time.
       - Emphasize legible handwriting.
-    - How to write the final time, if there are penalties.
+    - How to write the final time if there are penalties.
     - Ask the competitor to sign for the attempt.
-  - What to do after the attempt is over (this may vary depending on how your competition is being run).
+  - What to do after the attempt is over.
+This may vary depending on how your competition is being run.

 ## Competing as a Delegate